Turkiye Vakiflar Bankasi TAO

 How does Turkiye Vakiflar Bankasi treat its hazardous waste?

 The company treated this hazardous waste using a combination of methods.
-A majority (96.05%) was diverted from disposal through recovery-oriented treatments such as recycling or reuse.
-This suggests that Turkiye Vakiflar Bankasi has established processes to reduce the environmental burden of its most harmful waste streams.
+A majority ( 96.05%) was diverted from disposal through recovery-oriented treatments such as recycling or reuse.
+This suggests that Turkiye Vakiflar Bankasi has established processes to reduce the environmental burden of its most harmful waste streams. a

 Breakdown of Turkiye Vakiflar Bankasi's Hazardous and Non-Hazardous Waste by Treatment Method